Department of Elementary Education

 - 1 Water Bottle

-- Face Covering
+- Face Covering - optional

 Visit the schools listing page and navigate to the appropriate school’s website.
 On the website, you will find the school phone number.
 There is also a faculty list where you can find the email address of your student’s teacher and administration.
 Email your student’s teacher to see if there are additional communication methods available (ClassDojo, Remind, etc).